 Turnbull Wine Cellars is located about half a mile north of the Oakville Crossroad on the east side of Highway 29.
 The winery owns over 200 acres in the Napa Valley and produces approximately 30,000 cases per year, certainly a lot larger than many of the wineries we have visited on this project, but in world of wine, they are still fairly small.
 Their name is traced back to the 13th century when a court member saved his king’s life by “turning” an attacking bull away from the king.
 The king came up with a neat motto after this incident, “fortune favors the bold”.
 Interpret this saying how you like, but it certainly has some truth with some the Napa wineries producing big bold Cabernet Sauvignon wines.

 However, historical meanings aside, this name was conveniently the last name of the original co-founder William Turnbull.
-He was an architect from the San Francisco Bay Area and in fact designed the current winery building as well as Napa wineries, Cakebread (there are some obvious similarities in the two winery buildings), Newton Vineyards and The Sea Ranch along neighboring Sonoma County’s northernmost usually foggy coastline.
+He was an architect from the San Francisco Bay Area and in fact designed the current winery building as well as other Napa wineries including Cakebread (there are some obvious similarities in the two winery buildings), Newton Vineyards and home in Sea Ranch along neighboring Sonoma County’s northernmost usually foggy coastline.